fearoffish/paas-org-metric-gathering-gem/README.md

 #### Metrics

-Metrics are a little different.
+> **_NOTE:_** Metrics are a little different.
+They are specific to the gov.uk PaaS.
+Plans to make this more generic are in the works.

 You need to specify the environment and the service type you want to query.
 For example:

 ```sh
 # query the production environment for the service type 'rds-broker'